 Do some research and talk with your doctor about ways you can help manage symptoms.
 Some can be addressed through lifestyle changes, while others through natural remedies (like herbals and supplements) or medicine.
 For some women, hormone replacement therapy might be a good option to help control certain symptoms.

 Have you heard other women tell stories about hot flashes?
 They’re one of the most common (and most frequent) symptom of menopause.
 During a hot flash, you might get flushed, start to sweat and feel chilly afterwards.
 Some women only get them for a little while and others could have them for the rest of their life.
-Whew.
-That’s a lot of heat.
 The good news?
 They tend to get less severe as time goes on.
 To help, try to stay away from known triggers, like caffeine, stress, smoking, spicy foods, alcohol and tight clothes.

 Did you know estrogen helps control your body weight?
 Lower levels of estrogen can lower your metabolism, increase your tendency to eat more and cause your body to increase its fat storage.
 All these factors make it easy to put on a little extra weight and harder to lose it.
 Finding an exercise routine that works well with your body and lifestyle (combined with a healthy, nutritious diet) can not only help keep your waist line in check, but also keep your body healthy as it ages.
-Remember how menopause increases your risk of things like osteoporosis and heart disease?
-Well, regular exercise helps lower your risk of developing them, and improves your overall health — physically and mentally.6
+Menopause increases your risk of things like osteoporosis and heart disease — but luckily, regular exercise helps lower your risk of developing them, and improves your overall health — physically and mentally.6

 Every woman’s body reacts differently postmenopause.
 While hot flashes and weight gain are some of the more common things women are concerned with, things like bladder control, insomnia and risk for certain health conditions are also things you may have to manage after menopause.
 It’s important to be patient with your body and pay close attention to how your body and mind are feeling.
 Then, talk with an expert about ways to help yourself work through these changes.
 Here are a few tips to get you started:7